sqlwatch/docs/getting-started.md

 It must be installed on each monitored SQL Server instance.

 The project has been developed in Visual Studio Data Tools and the base for deployments are Data Application Tier Packages (DacPac).
-You can install SQLWATCH in several ways:
+You can install SQLWATCH in several ways.

+During installation, the following objects will be created:
+- SQLWATCH database (or SQLWATCH objects in the existing database is such option was selected)
+- Extended Event Sessions (`SQLWATCH-%`)
+- Agent Jobs (`SQLWATCH-%`)

 - TOC
 {:toc}